ShendaHuang/VU-DETAIL.github.io/_posts/2019-01-12-welcome-to-detail.md

 categories: jekyll update
 ---

-Welcome to DETAIL lab in Villanova University!
+Welcome to DETAIL lab in Department of Electrical and Computer Engineering in Villanova University!